-Protecting, restoring, and enhancing the Lower San Gabriel and Los Angeles River Subregion's native habitats is vital to preserving areas that will contribute to the natural recharge of precipitation and improve downstream water quality.
-Additionally, the protection, restoration, and enhancement of upland habitat, wetland/marsh habitat, riparian habitat and buffer areas will help restore natural ecosystem processes and preserve long-term species diversity.
+Protecting, restoring, and enhancing the Subregion's native habitats is vital to preserving areas that will contribute to the natural recharge of precipitation and improve downstream water quality.
+Additionally, the protection, restoration, and enhancement of upland habitat, aquatic habitat/marsh habitat, riparian habitat and buffer areas will help restore natural ecosystem processes and preserve long-term species diversity.
+Subregional targets for habitat were not developed, but Regional habitat target development is discussed in the Open Space, Habitat and Recreation TM.